mideind/GreynirServer/README.md

 This set of programs is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-The full text of the GNU General Public License is available here: http://www.gnu.org/licenses/gpl.html.
+The full text of the GNU General Public License v3 is [included here](https://github.com/vthorsteinsson/Reynir/blob/master/LICENSE.txt) and also available here: https://www.gnu.org/licenses/gpl-3.0.html.

 If you wish to use this set of programs in ways that are not covered under the GPL v3 license, please contact the author.